Share this Article

 Offer Document Delivery with Payments

 If your business provides bills or documents, or you must get a signature along with payment, look for a system that allows for delivery of a document or capture of a legal wet signature, and option to take a payment all in one product.
 With an electronic document delivery product, your office doesn’t have to wait around for items to be returned by mail.
-This allows you to send and receive authorizations within minutes — not days or weeks — as well as take a payment in the same workflow.
+This allows you to send and receive payment authorizations within minutes — not days or weeks — as well as take a payment in the same workflow.
 With digital signatures and payments, your office controls the flow of revenue by speeding up the process and providing a frictionless experience to consumers.

 Another perk of eSignatures is the paperless record-keeping that comes along with them.
 Going paperless makes storage and retrieval of items more convenient, so staff don’t need to spend extra time filing or retrieving paper records.